timofeysie/khipu/README.md

 https://github.com/timofeysie/strumosa-pipe#the-items-api

-## Create a form to enter a new category
+## Issue #8: Create a form to enter a new category

 This will just be a simple input to let the user enter a new category.
 It will end up being a SPARQL query such as 'list of <category>' where <category> is a plural word such as "cognitive biases" or "fallacies".

 The input will be then used for the next section to determine the code for the category.

-## Determine the wikidata query to get a list of those items
+## Issue #9: Determine the wikidata query to get a list of those items

 Just as the category name of fallacies uses the wd=Q186150, cognitive_bias has wd=Q1127759.
 The user should be able to enter a name and the app determine the Q<code> if it exists.

+This task is to determine the API or SPARQL call needed to get the information needed (ie wd & wdt numbers needed) to then be used to get a list of items for the query.

+It is expected that this is a kind of shot in the dark if the user does not already know that such a category list already exists.
+Even a Wikipedia page on the subject does not mean that it has a Wikidata equivalent list.

+It will be helpful to run the SPARQL query for the user and show the some info about the call, such as error messages or number of items returned before the user can then add the category to the list to avoid adding dead categories.

-add the category to the category list
+## Issue #10: Add the category to the category list

-Add new categories to the list of categories.
+Add the new category to the list of categories.

 ## Creating the app